Skip to main content

 Gymnasiums - Exceptions to Quality Views are permitted.

-LEED reports can only be generated when the geometry is exported from drawing.tool.
-You will need to follow the steps in this article to assign occupied and unoccupied spaces in your building and then export your geometry to 3D Analysis from drawing.tool to unlock the "Create LEED Report" button.
+LEED reports can only be generated when the rooms are assigned within the covetool geometry page.
+You will need to follow the steps in this article to assign occupied and unoccupied spaces in your building in order to unlock the "Create LEED Report" button.

 Related Articles